Forge Building Company Logo

 Additional tips to consider:

 • A personal “thank you” card with a comforting message or a phone call to check in goes a long way toward cementing a long-term relationship.
-Walk your property and personally greet each customer when time permits.
+When time permits, walk your property and personally greet each customer.
 Ask about their rental experience and let them know you appreciate their business.

-• Use text, email, or some other form of technology communication to do something extraordinary for your customers.
+• Use text, email, or other technology to do something extraordinary for your customers.
 For instance, if all the storefronts around you are closed but you offer curbside service or contact-free rentals, let them know!

 Create a Warm and Welcoming Environment